A love of Georgia Tech among students is one of the Institute’s greatest assets, and is seen most passionately in student activities.

 Use of trademarks

-Official student organizations are required to use a licensee to produce any merchandise or apparel with the Georgia Tech name and/or trademarks.
+Registered student organizations (RSOs) are required to use a licensee to produce any merchandise or apparel with the Georgia Tech name and/or trademarks.
 This includes merchandise used within the organization (staff shirts, pens, etc.), given as gifts, or sold.

 Keep in mind

-- Trademarks are not to be used in conjunction with alcohol, tobacco, recreational drugs, gambling products, national flags, political symbols, and/or religious symbols.
+- Trademarks (logos and spirit marks) are not to be used in conjunction with tobacco, recreational drugs, gambling products, political symbols, and/or religious symbols.
+For additional restricted items, see the full list.

-- Trademarks are not to be used in conjunction with other brands, names, or trademarks in a way that might appear as an endorsement by the Institute.
+- Trademarks (logos and spirit marks) are not to be used in conjunction with other brands, names, or trademarks in a way that might appear as an endorsement by the Institute.

 - Designs using the trademarks must be approved prior to printing or manufacturing.